Endevr-Team/Endevr/README.md

 ## Inspiration

 We are inspired by researchers, pioneers, and project creators.
-We inspired by [a programmer who fought cancer with 50 Nvidia Geforce 1080Ti](https://howardchen.substack.com/p/this-amateur-programmer-fought-cancer?s=r).
+We are inspired by [a programmer who fought cancer with 50 Nvidia Geforce 1080Ti](https://howardchen.substack.com/p/this-amateur-programmer-fought-cancer?s=r).
 We are inspired by endeavours.

 !["coolwulf"](https://user-images.githubusercontent.com/65676392/170809467-d3f3f5ee-def8-43ec-bc28-ed4d36424899.png)

-We want to make charity and research projects happen by connecting contributor with pioneers while fostering a transparent and accountable platform to fund these endeavours.
-We also want people to be incentivized to donate via social proof rewards on the platform such as NFTs.
+We want to make charity and research projects happen by connecting contributors with pioneers while fostering a transparent and accountable platform to fund these endeavors.
+We also want people to be incentivized to donate via social proof rewards on the platform, such as NFTs.

 Currently, charity fundraising is in the dark ages.
-There’s no incentives for people to donate.
-No transparency about where contributors’ money is going[.](http://donors.No) And since we don’t see what’s happening with the money, we can’t truly hold the charity accountable for what its doing with it.
+There are no incentives for people to donate.
+No transparency about where contributors’ money is going[.](http://donors.No) And since we don’t see what’s happening with the money, we can’t hold the charity accountable for its doing with it.
 Endevr seeks to resolve this.

 The key to resolving this is to ensure the people funding the projects have a clear and transparent view of what’s going on with their money.
 While also giving them an incentive to support these projects.